 - What the IRS sends via certified mail: Notice of Intent to Levy, Notice of Deficiency, audit notices

-- What lawyers send via certified mail: Summons, complaints, will notices/waivers
+- What lawyers send via certified mail: Summons, complaints, will notices/waivers, final decisions, and other documents as mandated by law

 - What municipalities send via certified mail: Court summons, court judgments, subpoenas, notices from landlords regarding matters such as eviction, notices from contractors